 Wearing A Crown That Doesn’t Fit

-Many dentists talk about how many patients keep wearing crowns that aren’t fit for their teeth.
-Prolonged wearing of a misfitted crown can cause various issues, including discomfort, jaw pain, gum problems and a tooth infection.
+Prolonged wearing of a misfitted crown can cause various issues, including discomfort, jaw pain, gum problems, and a tooth infection.
 This should be taken seriously!
 If you find any sort of discomfort or pain on the capped tooth or the surrounding area, consult your dentist without any delay.
 Delaying the process will only raise the bar of complications.

 The Best Cosmetic Dentist in Boca Raton